sathishkumar-p/sathishkumar-p/README.md

 - 💬 Ask me about **DevOps tools, Kubernetes and Azure**

 - 📫 How to reach me **sathishkumarkevin@hotmail.com**
-- ⚽ My hobbies are Adventure Trip 🏄‍♂️, Night Long drive 🚗, and watching movie 🎦
+- ⚽ I like Adventure Trip 🏄‍♂️, Night Long drive 🚘, and movie time 🎦

 - ⚡ Fun fact **DevOps is Nice!
 Yes? 🤣**